joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

   some_bool = (55 || 66) && !(0 || 3);
   //...code...
 ```
-Guess first, then check vai the compiler.
+Guess first, then check via the compiler.

 For more help with AND, NOT, and OR, look under the topic "Logical Operator" on [this page](http://www.cplusplus.com/doc/tutorial/operators/).